federeghe/chronovise/docs/FRAMEWORK.md

 the main logic of the MBPTA process and it should be extended by a user-provided class, implementing the following methods:

 - onSetup():     the initialization phase.
-The user application has to configure the framework in this phase
+The user application has to configure the framework in this phase.
 - onConfigure(): this method is called every time a new input is generated from chronovise.
 This is to configure your application according to the new set of input provided.
-- onRun():
+- onRun():       the onRun method is executed every time to get a new sample.
+The used should put the code to retrive the new sample here.
-- onMonitor():
+- onMonitor():   the
-- onRelease():
+- onRelease():   eventually, a last method to clean stuffs and print output informations.